-The following Corporate Crime guidance note Produced in partnership with Kevin Dent (Barrister) of 5 St Andrew’s Hill provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Kevin Dent (Barrister) of 5 St Andrew’s Hill provides comprehensive and up to date legal information covering:

 Self-reporting is the process by which a business can report to law enforcement agencies upon its discovery of financial or other wrongdoing within the business, with a view to achieving lenient treatment and/or avoidance of prosecution.